SharePoint/sp-dev-docs/docs/spfx/web-parts/get-started/use-fabric-react-components.md

 cd documentcardexample-webpart
 ```

-Make sure you have the latest version of `@microsoft/generator-sharepoint` installed and create a new webpart by running the Yeoman SharePoint generator:
+Make sure you have the latest version of `@microsoft/generator-sharepoint` installed and create a new web part by running the Yeoman SharePoint generator:

 ```
 yo @microsoft/sharepoint